Alibek0109/Alibek0109/README.md

 - 👋 Hi, I’m Alibek, I’m from Uzbekistan
 - 👀 I’m interested in Backend
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning php, Laravel

 - 📫 How to reach me: